jogi91/evacuation_Bottleneck2012/README.md

 ## Expected Results

 On the distribution, we expect some similar law as in a parallel circuit of resistors.
 A low resistance means higher current.
+Further, if the panic level gets too high, things should become unorganized and evacuation should take longer, if successful.
+If a boat is inoperable, we expect to see the other boats to be used more, but it will take time to propagate the change.

 ## References

 - Original Deck plans

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)
+- Simulating dynamical features of escape panic (Dirk Helbing, Illes Farkas & Tamas Vicsek)

 ## Research Methods

 - Agent-Based Model

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

 ## Other

-(mention datasets you are going to use)